MarcusWolschon/osmeditor4android/documentation/docs/index.md

 #### Support Vespuccis Development

-Besides the large amount of time spent directly on Vespucci and related projects, there a numerous direct costs that occur, for example for server rental, development infrastructure, trips and the like.
-You can support this if you want to with <script src="https://liberapay.com/SimonPoole/widgets/button.js"></script>
+Besides the large amount of time spent directly on Vespucci and related projects, there are numerous direct costs, for example for server rental, development infrastructure and the like.
+You can support this with donations via <script src="https://liberapay.com/SimonPoole/widgets/button.js"></script>
 <noscript><a href="https://liberapay.com/SimonPoole/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript>

 #### On device help